-Elder Abuse Statistics in California
+Elder Abuse Case Statistics in California

 Elder abuse is a pressing concern in California, affecting thousands of older adults each year.
 The issue encompasses various forms of mistreatment, including physical, emotional, sexual, and financial abuse, as well as neglect.
 Understanding the statistics and dynamics of elder abuse in California is crucial for developing effective prevention and intervention strategies.
 This article delves into the prevalence, types, and reporting of elder abuse in California, offering a comprehensive overview of the current situation.